14 Things Jamaicans Get Stereotyped For - Are They True?

 - We all live in Kingston or Montego Bay - “Are you Jamaican?”
 “Where do you live, Kingston?”
 This one I can understand.
 There are some parishes that are not as popular as others because tourists usually visit the resort areas only.
 It’s hard for someone without Jamaican roots to know this, but the next time you see a Jamaican remember there are 14 parishes.

-- Jamaica is dangerous - Jamaica has the stereotype of being a country riddled with crime and violence, and while the issues do warrant concern and attention.
-I think wherever you are you should operate with the knowledge that criminals and crime exist in every country.
+- Jamaica is dangerous - Jamaica has the stereotype of being a country riddled with crime and violence.
+While the issues do warrant concern and attention, I think wherever you are you should operate with the knowledge that criminals and crime exist in every country.
 Therefore always pay keen attention to your surroundings.
 I also think whenever we go to unfamiliar areas there is always a level of discomfort.

 - Every Jamaican can dance - It is no doubt Jamaicans are very creative, talented people and there are many dancers in the bunch.
 However, not everyone is an exceptional dancer.
 While it is hard to find a downright terrible dancer in Jamaica, not everyone is at an award-winning level either.